Danielle Trussoni: Angelology series

-Trussoni's first novel, Angelology (Viking Press, 2010) was a literary historical thriller described as a "tapestry of myth and biblical lore on our present-day world and plunged two star-crossed heroes into an ancient battle against mankind's greatest enemy: the fatally attractive angel-human hybrids known as the Nephilim".
+Trussoni's first novel, Angelology (Viking Press, 2010) is a supernatural thriller described as a "tapestry of myth and biblical lore on our present-day world and plunged two star-crossed heroes into an ancient battle against mankind's greatest enemy: the fatally attractive angel-human hybrids known as the Nephilim".

 Angelology received a great deal of attention prior to publication.
 Seven publishing houses vied for the publishing rights, resulting in a bidding war.
 Angelology went on to become a New York Times international bestseller and has been translated into over 30 languages.

-Angelopolis, the follow up to Angelology, was a New York Times bestseller and was described as "stunning" and "a must-read" by Booklist.
+Angelopolis, the follow-up to Angelology, was a New York Times bestseller and was described as "stunning" and "a must-read" by Booklist.
 Part historical novel, fantasy, love story, thriller, and mystery, it is a continuation of Angelology from the perspective of Verlaine.

-A third book in the series will be published.
+Trussoni plans to continue the series by releasing serialized segments beginning in 2024.